-When position attrbutes are updated from Position Org chart the Position to Jobinfo Sync rule is triggered which triggers the event rules.
+When position attributes are updated from Position Org chart the Position to JobInfo Sync rule is triggered which triggers the event rules.

 Position to Job Info Synchronization takes care of synchronizing the Position values to Job Info based on the fields defined in the Pos2Job sync rule.
 Supervisor/Parent position field cannot be added in the rule as the adaptation is performed by the system via background job which syncs the supervisor by creating a second record in job info.

 While working with cross entity rules, how does event reason derivation work?

 As you know we have source and target entity in cross entity rules, so the event reason in target entity is derived from the source entity.
 As cross entity rule supports other portlets also which doesn’t have event reason so in that case the event reason for target entity must be set explicitly in the rule.
 If not, system will give an error.

 Is the Event reason derivation rule triggered through Imports?

 If you have a column for event reason and the value is provided in the import template, then that event reason is taken into account rather than the event reason derivation by onSave business rules.
 If an event reason column is there in import template but is empty, then the event reason is derived using the onSave business rules.

 As event reason derivation rule for Job info and Comp info are different, if both portlets have different event reason derivation logic, then which event reason takes precedence?

 System will get event reason in both job info and comp info portlet from Job info derivation rule, if no event reason gets derived from job info, then event reason from Comp info derivation rule gets derived on both job info and comp info.